Da Vinci Schools

-Da Vinci Schools is a public school network in Los Angeles, California with five schools and one college and career program serving 2,400+ students from 122 zip codes.
+Da Vinci Schools is a public school network in Los Angeles, California, with six schools and a college and career program serving 2,700+ students from 126 zip codes.

-In Fall 2017, Da Vinci Communications, Da Vinci Design and Da Vinci Science high schools co-located to a new Wiseburn campus at 201 N. Douglas Street, El Segundo, CA. Da Vinci Schools operate the high schools for the Wiseburn Unified School District in a unique district-charter partnership model.
+In Fall 2017, Da Vinci Communications, Da Vinci Design and Da Vinci Science high schools co-located to a new Wiseburn campus at 201 N. Douglas Street, El Segundo, CA. Da Vinci Schools serve as the residence high schools for the Wiseburn Unified School District in a unique district-charter partnership model.

 Da Vinci Schools are fully accredited by the Western Association of Schools & Colleges (WASC) and are a member of the Coalition of Essential Schools.

 Schools

-Da Vinci Connect (TK-8) is a public school offering families a unique learning model that combine homeschool and on-campus instruction using project-based and social emotional learning.
+Da Vinci Connect (TK-8) is a public school offering families a unique learning model that combines homeschool and on-campus instruction using project-based and social emotional learning.

 Da Vinci Connect High School is a public school that combines in-person and remote learning.
-Students can get a jump start on college by earning a two- or four-year college degree while in high school, for free.
+Students take college classes beginning in 9th grade with additional opportunities to work toward an AA or Bachelor's degree—all at no cost to students and families.

 Da Vinci Communications High School offers a college-prep, project-based, real-world curriculum with career pathways in computer science, multimedia journalism, marketing, and media production.

 Da Vinci Design High School offers a college-prep, project-based, real-world curriculum with career pathways in architecture, entrepreneurship, and graphic design.